If it has a hole in its bottom, it matters little

 is not a problem with our nature but with our current reality.

-It is the increase of appetite and its fulfillment that gives us much
+It is the increase of appetite and its fulfillment that is the prominent

-pleasure in life.
+pleasure and enjoyment.
 When the level of fulfillment is too low, we suffer

 either physically or psychologically.
 How wonderful it would be to be